 Of course, mixing in non-white hues can also be part of the fun.
 For a more traditional look, Arodaky suggests metallics.
 “I love the Lurex shiny effect like gold, silver, and rose-gold mixed with white because it enhances the silhouette,” she says.
 “I also love a black bow or black detail on white; it's so modern.”
 If you’re more adventurous, feel free to bring in color.
 For instance, a pastel-hued moto or bomber jacket would add a fresh and playful touch to your wedding white—and, bonus, you could wear it again.

 “A voluminous organza-printed or hand-painted coat with pastel colors would be amazing,” says Arodaky.
 “A blue jean jacket is always cute and effortless to break a traditional look.
 The best way to find the right color is to just feel beautiful in it.”
 In other words, you’ll know when you know.

 Of course, as with any wedding dress process, tailoring is essential.
-So if you have a wedding outer-layer, make sure you bring it along with your dress, shoes, and foundation garments, etc. “Definitely bring all pieces to the tailor in order to get a cohesive look,” Arodaky says.
+So if you have a wedding coat or other outer layer, make sure you bring it along with your dress, shoes, and foundation garments, etc. “Definitely bring all pieces to the tailor in order to get a cohesive look,” Arodaky says.
 “I recommend keeping everything light because you do not want to bring heaviness to the silhouette.”

-But remember: even though there are so many chic, modern, edgy, and just cool layers to play with, don’t take your eye off the prize.
+But remember, even though there are so many chic, modern, edgy, and cool layers to play with, don’t take your eye off the prize.
 “The point is to choose the layer according to your gown, not the other way around.”
 Right, right, right.